 SPF stands for Sun Protection Factor and is a measure of a sunscreen’s ability to protect from UVB rays from damaging the skin.
 A higher SPF doesn’t mean it protects skin for a longer amount of time; rather, that means it can block a slightly higher percentage of rays relative to unprotected skin.
 Look for the label “broad spectrum” to ensure it covers both UVA and UVB.

 UVA rays, which have a longer wavelength, are associated with aging, while UVB rays have a shorter wavelength are responsible for sunburns and most skin cancers.

 The higher the sun, the stronger the rays.
 If you’re out in midday, you may need a higher SPF to help protect you along with taking other sun protection measures, such as staying in the shade and wearing a hat or sun-protective clothing.

 Apply sunscreen to any skin on both face and body that isn’t covered by clothing — for most adults, that’s about the amount in a shot glass.
 You should apply it to dry skin about 15 minutes before going outside.

-Mineral Sunscreen Vs. Chemical Sunscreen
+What Is the Difference Between Mineral Sunscreen Vs. Chemical Sunscreen?

 There are two types of sunscreens: mineral and chemical.
 Chemical sunscreens use ingredients, such as oxybenzone and avobenzone, that sink into the skin and absorb the UV energy released by the sun.
 (Think of them as a sponge for sunlight.)
 Mineral sunscreens, also known as physical sunscreens, contain particles that sit on the skin’s surface, creating a shield and reflecting away UV rays.
 Among these are sunscreens with zinc oxide and titanium dioxide.

 The best choice really depends on what you’re looking for, because they both have pros and cons.
 Chemical sunscreens are absorbed by skin, so you often get more even coverage with it.
 Plus, they’re less likely to leave any chalky residue, and are therefore easier to blend in — particularly for those with darker skin tones.

 Mineral sunscreens are better for those with sensitive skin, but, because they form a physical barrier on the skin’s surface, need to be applied more thoroughly and evenly.
 Sunscreens with zinc oxide and titanium dioxide are also more likely to leave a sheen on skin.
 Still, it comes down to a matter of preference.

-Sunscreen Spray or Lotion?
+Should I use Sunscreen Spray or Lotion?